zhaohb/ollama_openvino/README.md

 ## Future Development Plan
 Here are some features and improvements planned for future releases:

-1. **Multimodal models**: Support for multimodal models that can process both text and image data.
+1. **Multimodal models**: Support for multimodal models that can process both text and image data.  ✅ **DONE**
+2. **Embedding models**: Support for embedding models that can generate embeddings from text or images.